nurbina1/Coding-Challenge-9/README.md

 # Coding-Challenge-9

-run command is node library_management.js
+Run command is node library_management.js

 This project is a simple Library Management System.
 It allows users to manage books, sections, and patrons, including borrowing and returning books.
 The system also supports VIP patrons who have priority borrowing privileges.